 Neighbor Comparison Groups: In order to compare hospitals that are close to each other, rather than just hospitals that are close to the border, for each hospital I identify a unique set of neighbors and call this its "neighbor comparison group."
-I define a hospital's neighbor comparison group to be the hospitals on the other side of the border, within a 100-mile radius.13 I then include a fixed effect for each group, interacted with a year indicator, to account for time-varying local trends.
+I define a hospital's neighbor comparison group to be the hospitals on the other side of the border within a hundred-mile radius.
+14 I then include a fixed effect for each group, interacted with a year indicator, to account for time-varying local trends.

 Figure D5 illustrates an example of how I construct a neighbor comparison group.
-The hospital in question is on the Oklahoma side of the border (RAC Region C), and has an audit rate of 1.44%.
-Its neighbors in the neighbor comparison group are the hospitals on the other side of the border, within 100 miles - hospitals in Kansas (RAC Region D) who face a much higher average audit rate of 5.42%.
+The hospital in question is on the Oklahoma side of the border (RAC Region C) and has an audit rate of 1.44 percent.
+Its neighbors in the neighbor comparison group are the hospitals on the other side of the border within a hundred miles-hospitals in Kansas (RAC Region D) that face a much higher average audit rate of 5.42 percent.
 Together, the Oklahoma hospital and its neighbors in Kansas form the neighbor comparison group for the Oklahoma hospital.

 Including these group-year fixed effects improves upon a specification with just border fixed effects for two reasons.
 Prior research has documented substantial geographic variation in Medicare utilization and spending (Skinner, 2011; Finkelstein et al., 2016).
 Each RAC border spans hundreds of miles.
-Therefore, comparing hospitals that are geographically far from each other, such as in a specification with just border (or border-year) fixed effects, risks confounding from local trends in utilization, spending, and patient health.
-Additionally, identifying a unique set of neighbors for each hospital allows for the inclusion of hospitals at the corner of intersections of borders, without having to arbitrarily assign hospitals to a single border.
+Therefore, comparing hospitals that are geographically far from each other, such as in a specification with just border (or border-year) fixed effects, risks introducing confounding from local trends in utilization, spending, and patient health.
+Additionally, identifying a unique set of neighbors for each hospital allows me to include hospitals at the corners of border intersections, without having to arbitrarily assign hospitals to a single border.

 Because a hospital can be in many other hospitals' neighbor comparison groups, the sample includes repeated hospital observations.
 Duplicate observations will have correlated errors.
 To account for this, I divide the border into smaller segments and cluster at the border segment level.
 Figure D6 illustrates the border segments used for clustering, with each segment in a different color.
-Each border segment is 100 miles, except for segments that cross state lines, which are split at the state border.
+Each border segment is a hundred miles, except for segments that cross state lines, which are split at the state border.